jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Vectorize/task.md

 are concatenated along the first axis.
 </div>

 To see how your code works, you can run `task.py`.
-You don't need to modify this file in the current task.